 This trend is already catching on with many retirees.
 Roughly two of every five tiny house owners are over 50, according to The Tiny Life.
 Ken and Sandy Lewis, for instance, built their tiny home four years ago, just before Ken retired from a career in real estate.

 “We pay about $12 a month in utilities and have a tiny maintenance budget,” said Sandy.
 “Plus, we can deep clean the house in under an hour.
 We feel so much freedom having less stuff — we finally have time to pursue creative projects and passions.”

 3. Spend Some Money Before You Retire

-It might seem counterintuitive, but soon-to-be retirees should start spending their money now, in the “Go!
-Go!
-Go!” years, according to Joe Roseman — managing partner at O’Dell, Winkfield, Roseman & Shipp — a financial planning firm with headquarters in Denver.
+It might seem counterintuitive, but soon-to-be retirees should start spending their money now, according to Joe Roseman, Jr. — managing partner at O’Dell, Winkfield, Roseman & Shipp — a financial planning firm with headquarters in Denver.